jrrickard/jrrickard.github.io/_posts/2016-10-20-winter-series-the-xenon-impl.markdown

 ```

 This simple service gives me the Create (via a POST operation to /ws/participants), Retrieve (via GET operation to /ws/participant/id), Update (via a PUT operation) and Delete (via a DELETE operation), inherited from the StatefulService class.
 The PUT operation will simpy replace the state with whatever is passed as the body of the PUT.
 If I want to change any of this behavior, I can just override any of the methods from the StatefulService class.
+The FACTORY_LINK static helps Xenon to know the URI for this service.
+In earlier versions, you needed to define both a FactoryService, which created the lifecycle of your Service instances, as well as the Service itself.
+That was changed and now you can simply define the service like this.

-With the two above, I just need to build a Xenon ServiceHost.
+With the two classes above, I just need to build a Xenon ServiceHost.
 This is another pretty simple class:

 ```java
 package io.github.jrrickard.ws;